fevieira27/MoveToBeActive/README.md

 * Analog hands for Hour and Minutes, but not for Seconds to mimic Vivomove HR (and save battery);
 * Garmin Logo;
 * Current Date;
-* Battery percentage with symbol changing colors depending on battery left: Red (less than 15%), Yellow (between 16 and 30%) and Green (greater than 30%);
+* Battery percentage with symbol changing colors depending on battery left: Red (less than 10%), Yellow (between 11 and 20%) and Green (greater than 21%);
-* Heart Rate data, showing last available value (not updated every second to save battery) and a symbol that is presented with colors from 7 different rate zones automatically calculated by Garmin based on your gender, current health and age range;
+* Heart Rate data, showing last available value (not updated every second to save battery) and a symbol that is presented with colors from 7 different rate zones, set up by the user on the watch main settings (Settings - User Profile - Heart Rate - Zones - Based On);
 * Notifications count;
 * Floors climbed count;
 * Distance travelled on the day (km or miles, dependent on watch's selected unit on general config);